 - Can a phonebook count as a CRM system?

-Although both spreadsheets and phone books are used for storing and organizing contact information, a good CRM system doesn’t stop at data storage and management.
+Although both Google Sheets/Excel and phone books are used for storing and organizing contact information, a good CRM system doesn’t stop at data storage and management.

 A good CRM should have three main components: